MRtrix3/mrtrix3/docs/getting_started/commands/dwi2fod.rst

 Spherical deconvolution options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-lmax order** set the maximum harmonic order for the output series.
-By default, the program will use the highest possible lmax given the number of diffusion-weighted images.
+By default, the program will use the highest possible lmax given the number of diffusion-weighted images, up to a maximum of 8.

 -  **-mask image** only perform computation within the specified binary brain mask image.